First session on Tuesday 28 September, and we will begin with Hegel’s Aesthetics.

-We plan to meet once a month in the afternoon for two hours (dates to be confirmed).
+We plan to meet once a month in the afternoon for two hours (aiming for Tuesdays 16.00-18.00).
 Our first few sessions will be dedicated to reading and discussing foundational texts in modern Western thought on the interrelations between the political and the aesthetic, starting this year with excerpts from Hegel’s Aesthetics.
 Subsequently, we aim to organize sessions on the contemporary legacies of Hegel, and around particular themes such as universality and freedom.
 The direction of our reading is open and flexible, however, and depends partly on the interests of the participants.
 Last year we read texts by Kant, Foucault, Rita Felski, Deleuze and Guattari, Bruno Latour, Sianne Ngai, Eve Sedgwick and others.
 We will keep discussions open and informal.
 All staff and graduate students, from inside or outside the UvA, are welcome to take part.
 Research Master students who take part in the group will be eligible for 2EC via NICA.